 Judicial Council Committee's Note, 1979: This section is new.
-It provides a 7-year limitation period in favor of an adverse possessor who has met all the requirerecords all conveyances within 30 days and pays taxes for 7 years, the likelihood of capuing competing claims is grantly and the property taxes for the full 7 years.
+It provides a 7-year limitation period in favor of an adverse possessor who has met all the requirements for the 10-year provision and who also has a recorded chain of title and paid the property taxes for the full 7 years.
 Many states provide similar or shorter periods under the same circumstances, while Wisconsin has given no statutory recognition to the importance of paying the taxes.
 One valuable role of adverse possession statutes is in title clearance.
-When a party enters in good faith, maintains possession, records all conveyances within 30 days and pays taxes for 7 years, the likelihood of capuing competing claims is graftly and the criping is graftly and t genuine competing claims is small, and the gains in assurance of title from this section may well be significant.
+When a party enters in good faith, maintains possession, records all conveyances within 30 days and pays taxes for 7 years, the likelihood of genuine competing claims is small, and the gains in assurance of title from this section may well be significant.
 Some language from ss.
 893.25 and 893.26 is repeated here; see notes to those sections for explanation.
 [Bill 326-A]

 In the absence of an express provision to the contrary, one who adversely possesses under an earlier version of the adverse possession statute may continue possession under the terms of that statute even after its repeal and re-creation.
 DNR v.
-Building and All Related or Attached Structures, 2011 WI App 119, 336 Wis.
-2d 642, 803
+Building & All Related or Attached Structures, 2011 WI App 119, 336 Wis.
+2d 642, 803 N.W.2d 86, 10-2076.

 Hey!
 That's my land!
 Understanding Adverse Possession.
 Shrestha.
 Wis.
 Law.
+Mar.
+2010.